 At present, the medical science community is hell-bent on getting a clearer picture of the kratom effects.
 So are the legislators and law-enforcement agencies in the United States.
-The burning question being asked is whether its proliferation as a medicinal agent — or even as a recreational drug — is a cause for concern.
+The burning question asked is whether its proliferation as a medicinal agent — or even as a recreational drug — is a cause for concern.

 The apprehension over kratom’s use is understandable.
 There has been an alarming number of reports about many harmful kratom effects on the human body.
 Many are anecdotal reports of fatalities, albeit those stories come in conjunction with other substances.

 Kratom Effects You Should Be Aware Of